dr-yst/org-x/dev-docs/systemPatterns.md

      - List view
      - Kanban board
      - Timeline (Gantt chart)
+     - Custom display modes (user-defined)
-   - Each display mode maintains its own layout settings
+   - Each display mode maintains its own layout settings and custom variables

-### Advanced Filtering
+### Sidebar-Based Filtering
-The filtering system allows combining multiple conditions:
+The filtering system uses a sidebar with checkboxes for intuitive selection:

-1. **Filter Types**
+1. **Filter Categories**
+   - Files (org-mode files in the system)
-   - Tags (multiple selection with AND/OR)
+   - Tags (from headlines and file tags)
-   - Categories (multiple selection with AND/OR)
+   - Categories (from headlines and documents)
-   - TODO status
+   - TODO Keywords (including None for non-task headlines)
-   - Priority
-   - Date ranges (due, scheduled, created)
-   - Custom properties
+   - User-defined properties (e.g., agenda-group)

-2. **Compound Filters**
+2. **Filter Operations**
-   - Ability to create complex filters with nested conditions
-   - Support for AND/OR/NOT operators
+   - Checkbox selection for inclusion/exclusion
-   - Save and reuse filter presets
+   - Collapsible sections for each filter category
+   - "All | None" quick toggles for each section
+   - Hierarchical organization (e.g., files can contain sub-folders)

+3. **Filter Persistence**
+   - Filter state is saved with each view
+   - Filters apply across all display modes within a view

 ### Multi-Criteria Sorting
 The sorting system supports: